 * Click here for rating key

-Middendorf's Restaurant Review: Chef Horst Pfeifer oversees Middendorf's three large, unconnected structures, which seem never to be empty.
-Every week the proprietors travel about an hour to Pass Manchac just to buy two tons of catfish.
-The restaurant’s team slices it by hand so thinly that, after being breaded and fried to order, it is just right: greaseless and crisp.
+Middendorf's Restaurant Review: Hordes of New Orleanians take the 45-minute drive to Middendorf's, usually for the catfish dinners.
+Middendorf's three large, unconnected structures seem never to be empty.
+Each week the proprietors make the hour-long trek to Pass Manchac to buy two tons of catfish, whose preparation is overseen by chef Horst Pfeifer.
+The restaurant's team hand slices it so thinly that, after being breaded and fried to order, it is just right: greaseless and crisp.
 Contrarians also may order the fried catfish thick-cut or whole, styles that don't lend themselves to chip-like dipping into tartar sauce but do provide more catfish flavor.
-If catfish isn't your preference, other options include a fine oyster stew with milk and scallions, stuffed crab, and a broiled or fried whole flounder that no establishment would be ashamed of delivering to a table.
-Desserts are made in-house, and include classic New Orleans bread pudding, Key lime pie, white chocolate pecan pie, cheesecake and ice creams.
-The wine list is short and not exciting.
+If catfish isn't your preference, other options include a fine oyster stew with milk and scallions, soft-shell crab, and a broiled or fried whole flounder that no establishment would be ashamed of delivering to a table.
+Desserts made in-house include classic New Orleans bread pudding, Key lime pie, white chocolate pecan pie, cheesecake and ice creams.
+The short wine list is not exciting.
+Wooden floors and tables and a partially open-air deck overlooking the water combine to make this a relaxing place to enjoy the seafood.
 The only remarkable bit of décor is the main building's restrooms, which are crafted completely from stainless steel, a defensive tactic prompted by the nearby railroad tracks as the trains rattled the tiles off the walls.